Redirect traffic to the apex or www. subdomain

 Tradition and trust

-Even though most users are unfamiliar with the history of the “www.” prepend, it’s something we’re all used to seeing.
+Even though most users are unfamiliar with the history of the "www." prefix, it's something we're all used to seeing.
 For decades, every URL on the web started with these same three letters.
-So because of this familiarity, the sight of the “www” could very likely create a feeling of trust with website users.
-This also means that users could be less trusting of websites without the “www.” prepend.
+So because of this familiarity, the sight of the "www" could create a feeling of trust with website users.
+This also means that users could be less trusting of websites without the "www." prefix.
 When you redirect your root domain to your www. subdomain, everyone will automatically see the most trusted version of your URL.

 Work around the limitations of your DNS provider